0x3F3F/0x3F3F.github.io/_posts/2021-03-06-Asset-Light-Companies.md

 - ESG created opportunity as funds divest.
 - Ability to pivot to cannabis (distribution networks etc already in place)
 - In last inflationary period (70s) was one of best [performing sectors](https://www.nytimes.com/2004/03/28/business/investing-where-to-turn-when-inflation-roars-again.html).

+> "Tobacco, which proved itself the best performing sector in the deflationary bear market from 1929-32, turned
+> out the be the best performing sector in the inflationary bear market of 1968-82.
+Managements ability to adjust
+> prices to maintain margins in the sector in differing inflationary environments seems almost unique."
+Russell Napier.